 Description: Specifies a phone number to be used for call-routing purposes.
 It appears in a number of profiles.
 In each case, it indicates "route calls received on this number to me."
 For example, answer numbers specified in the Ethernet profile indicate that calls received on that number should be routed to the bridge/router.
-In a Modem profile, the answer number indicates that calls received on that number should be routed to an available digital modem.
+In a Modem profile, the answer number indicates that calls received on that number should be routed to an available digital modem in any digital modem slot card.